spaceitup/checkout-android/README.md

 # Input Validation

 ## Input Type Validations
 Before a charge request is made, each input value provided by the user is validated.

-The table below shows the validations used for each input type.
+Table containing the validations used for each input type:
 Input Type|Validation
 ----------|----------
 holderName|Valid if not empty